Clip art: the sheer genius of topiary

 Propagating plants from cuttings is one of the easiest and most common methods of plant reproduction.
 It’s also the quickest way to produce an exact clone of the parent plant.

 Cuttings rely on the fact that plant cells are totipotent, meaning each cell has the potential to develop into a complete plant.
-A single plant cell can become either a root or a shoot, which is why when … Read more »
+A single plant cell can become either a root or a shoot, which is … Read more »

 Zen and the art of hand-watering